 These primary maternity event records are all allocated to the non-casemix purchase unit W02020 Inpatient maternity care in a primary maternity facility.

-Primary maternity event records excluded and assigned XPU W02020 will then go through a decision process to calculate a Relative Value Unit (RVU) needed
+Primary maternity event records excluded and assigned XPU W02020 will then go through a decision process to calculate a Relative Value Unit (RVU) needed for reflecting their relative resource inputs, on a scale different to the standard WIESNZ casemix events.

 The following flow diagram 5.2.18 outlines the decision process for the calculation of RVUs and is based on the following selection and decision criteria.